Orsay: History

 There has been a village called Orsay on this site since 999, and the first church there was built in 1157.
 From the sixteenth century, the town and surrounding area were owned by the Boucher family, and it was in honor of the family that Louis XIV gave the quai d'Orsay its name.
 This is the reason that the Musée d'Orsay is not in Orsay.
 In the eighteenth century, the family of Grimod du Fort bought the land and received the title of Comte d'Orsay.

 In 1870, during the Franco-Prussian war, Orsay was occupied by the Prussian army.

 88 young "Orcéens" were killed in the First World War.

 In 1957, largely due to the influence of Frédéric and Irène Joliot-Curie, the Institut de physique nucléaire (nuclear physics institute) was opened in the Chevreuse valley, and the region, especially Orsay, became an important scientific centre.
 Another development was the creation of the University of Paris-Sud, whose most important faculty is the faculty of science.

 On 19 February 1977, a part of the territory of Orsay was detached and merged with a part of the territory of Bures-sur-Yvette to create the commune of Les Ulis.

 Population

-Inhabitants of Orsay are known as Orcéens.
+Inhabitants of Orsay are known as Orcéens in French.